You’ve probably heard about the golden rule of life; “do unto others as you would have them do unto you.”

 The society is people.

-All that you need to succeed in business revolves around people, isn’t it obvious why there’s only one golden rule?
+All that you need to succeed in business revolves around people, isn’t it obvious why there’s only one golden rule of business?

 When people are the focus, happiness becomes the goal.